 The practice displayed information in the waiting area and on its website which gave details of the private dental charges or fees.
-This information was also displayed on a notice board in the waiting area and on the practice's website.

-We spoke with the principal dentist, a dental nurse and a receptionist on the day of our inspection.
+We spoke with both of the principal dentists, a dental nurse and a receptionist on the day of our inspection.
 All of the staff told us they worked towards providing clear explanations about treatment and prevention strategies.
 We saw evidence in the records that the dentist recorded the information they had provided to patients about their treatment and the options open to them.

 The patient feedback we received via comments cards, and through speaking with patients on the day of the inspection, confirmed that patients felt appropriately involved in the planning of their treatment and were satisfied with the descriptions given by staff.
+A number of patients specifically mentioned the high quality explanations that were given by the dentists to ensure that they understood the risks and benefits of any proposed treatments prior to deciding on what action to take.
+We also noted that the practice made use of a range of visual aids, including a scanner which produced a three-dimensional image of the patient's teeth and gums, to enable patients to understand and discuss their individual case.